curlpipe/curlpipe/README.md

  - Ruby because the syntax is the best amongst high level languages
  - Javascript because it is quite powerful and has a ton of libraries

-Languages I am familiar with:
+Technologies I am familiar with:

  - Rust
  - Ruby